Theodore Synadenos: Renewed civil war and death

 In June 1341, Andronikos III died suddenly, and a power struggle developed between Kantakouzenos, who initially assumed the powers of regency over Andronikos's underage son John V Palaiologos, and a powerful faction around the Patriarch John XIV Kalekas, the Empress-dowager Anna of Savoy and Alexios Apokaukos on the other.
 The dispute soon developed in outright conflict when the Patriarch, the Empress, and Apokaukos replaced Kantakouzenos as regent and imprisoned his family and supporters.
 In response, Kantakouzenos proclaimed himself emperor at Didymoteichon in October.
 The news of Kantakouzenos's proclamation sparked a wave of popular resistance across Macedonia and Thrace.
 The common people, impoverished by an exploitative and over-powerful aristocracy, viewed Kantakouzenos as a representative of the hated aristocrats and rallied behind the legitimate Palaiologos line and one by one, the cities were seized in the name of the Constantinopolitan regency.
 Thessalonica at first remained tranquil, and Synadenos contacted his old friend Kantakouzenos with the intention of surrendering the city to him.
 Such a move might well prove decisive, as possession of Thessalonica would enable Kantakouzenos to control Macedonia, Thessaly and Epirus, and in March 1342, he set out from Didymoteichon with his army in the direction of the city.
 Before he arrived there, however, Synadenos was overthrown and driven from the city by a rebellion led by a radical popular faction, the Zealots.
 Apokaukos with a fleet came to reinforce the new regime, and one of his sons was installed as its new governor.

-Driven from Thessalonica, with Kantakouzenos's cause seemingly in ruins—he was soon forced to seek refuge in the court of the Serbian king, Stefan Dushan—and with his family back in Constantinople in the regency's hands, Synadenos made terms with Apokaukos.
+Driven from Thessalonica, with Kantakouzenos's cause seemingly in ruins—he was soon forced to seek refuge in the court of the Serbian king, Stefan Dushan, with whom Theodore was a parent of (Stefan mother, Theodora Smilets, was a first cousin).
+With his family back in Constantinople in the regency's hands, Synadenos made terms with Apokaukos.
 He was rewarded with the high rank of protovestiarios, but soon after placed under virtual house arrest in Constantinople.
 There he died, deprived of his court rank and considerable wealth, in late 1345 or early 1346.
 A year later, in February 1347, Kantakouzenos entered Constantinople as the victor of the civil war, which had left the Byzantine state in ruins: its human and military resources exhausted, over half of its territory lost, bankrupt and indebted to foreigners, with a war-weary and unenthusiastic populace.